Pier 57: Redevelopment

-In recognition of its historic engineering significance, the structure was placed on the New York State and National Registers of Historic Places in 2004, but since that time it has been completely disused.
+In recognition of its historic engineering significance, the structure was placed on the New York State and National Registers of Historic Places in 2004.
 Past proposals for re-use have included a 2004 competitive process pitting an extension of the nearby Chelsea Piers sports complex against "Leonardo at Pier 57", an Italian cultural center that was to be operated by Cipriani S.A.
 However, an investigation by the DA's office sparked by an anonymous tip regarding financial irregularities caused the Cipriani team to back out and scuttled the process.

 In 2009, the Hudson River Park Trust selected Youngwoo & Associates to redevelop the site.
-The current concept, dubbed the SuperPier after a nickname given to the structure in a 1952 Popular Mechanics article, includes a retail shopping environment based on salvaged steel shipping containers and re-use of the roof and concrete-encased basement space below the waterline, as well as incubator office rental spaces for start-up companies.
+The concept, dubbed the SuperPier after a nickname given to the structure in a 1952 Popular Mechanics article, includes a retail shopping environment based on salvaged steel shipping containers and re-use of the roof and concrete-encased basement space below the waterline, as well as incubator office rental spaces for start-up companies.
 The office spaces will be developed and leased by RXR Realty.
 The structure would contain offices for Google, which also had offices in the nearby 111 Eighth Avenue building.
 The renovated Pier 57 building was originally also supposed to include Bourdain Market, a food market by the TV chef Anthony Bourdain, but plans for the market were scrapped in late 2017.

-The developers originally projected a spring 2017 re-opening for the site, but by March 2017, that had been pushed back to at least 2018.
+By March 2017, the pier was scheduled to reopen in 2018.
 The structure topped out in June 2017, in advance of a proposed summer 2018 opening.
 After Bourdain Market canceled its plans to move into Pier 57, Google signed a lease to occupy additional space in the portion of the building where Bourdain Market would have been located.
 By that time, Pier 57 was expected to open in 2019.
 In October 2020, City Winery opened a 32000 ft2 space at Pier 57.
 In April 2022, the rooftop park opened.
+As of 2023, Pier 57 is currently owned by Hudson River Park Trust and leased to Young Woo & Associates and RXR Realty.
+Google is a major tenant and operator of the ground floor public spaces, the newest space in their New York City campuses.
+Pier 57 reopened to the public on April 1, 2023.